Pantalone: Stance

 The traditional Pantalone stance is that of a hunch-backed old man.
 He walks with his hips forward, allowing him to make larger strides when he walks.
 The hunched shape restricts his legs, which are bent and turned out at the knees.
 The feet have the heels together with the toes facing apart.
-His hands and feet move quickly, though his body is stiff, and his head is constantly moving.
+His hands and feet move quickly, although his body is stiff, and his head is constantly moving.
 When he walks, his feet should be picked up more than would occur naturally.
 Pantalone is slow moving, and he has bouts of agility when there is high emotion, but it is followed by asthmatic breathing and panting.
 Pantalone is often short and skinny.
 A lot of Pantalone's comedy stems from the fact that his excitable actions greatly contradict the senile position that the actor takes.
 He often falls backwards, generally to bad news related in some way or another to his financials.
 When this occurs, he is often amusingly "turtle-like" and is often stuck in that position until assisted.
 Pantalone can do all of the movements of the other characters, but they are greatly hindered because of his old age.
-None of Pantalone's physical actions should look easy, for his is truly "the oldest of the old."
-In the well-known "all the world's a stage" speech in Shakespeare's As You Like It (II, vii), Jacques describes the second-last stage of life as "the lean and slippered pantaloon."
+None of Pantalone's physical actions should look easy, for his is truly "the oldest of the old".
+In the well-known "all the world's a stage" speech in Shakespeare's As You Like It (II, vii), Jacques describes the second-last stage of life as "the lean and slippered pantaloon".

 Costume

 Pantalone's costume was designed with the inappropriateness intended to comically entertain.
 The costume for Pantalone is characterized by the use of red for almost the entire costume.
-The characteristics of the costume also include a Greek style hat, a jacket, a pair of long trousers or breeches with stockings, a tight jacket, a woollen skullcap and a robe or cape; it also includes a prominent codpiece or strategically placed coin purse.
-It also includes a black and red robe and yellow Turkish slippers.
+The characteristics of the costume also include a Greek style hat, a jacket, a pair of long trousers or breeches with stockings, a tight jacket, a woollen skullcap, a robe or cape, a prominent codpiece or strategically placed coin purse, a black and red robe and yellow Turkish slippers.
 During the sixteenth and seventeenth centuries, a sword or dagger and gold medallion often accompanied the purse.
 The Pantalone mask is a half-mask with accents on bony structure, big, bushy eyebrows, a long, hooked nose, a mustache, and a long, pointed or forked beard.
 He occasionally is noted as having horn spectacles.
 He occasionally carries a walking stick, but it is used more as an aggravating weapon than an actual walking tool.
 Because of his skinny legs, Pantalone is often portrayed wearing trousers rather than knee-breeches (which Jacques refers to as "his youthful hose, well sav'd, a world too wide/For his shrunk shank").
 He therefore became the origin of the name of a type of trouser called "pantaloons", which was later shortened to "pants".